petehamilton/digest-email/README.md

 # DigestEmail

-This is a project put together in a weekend by [Peter Hamilton](http://peterhamilton.github.com).
+This is a project put together over a few evenings by [Peter Hamilton](http://peterhamilton.github.com).
 The overall aim was to simplify the process of generating weekly Computing Society emails for students.

 There were several reasons for making this gem: